How to use Microsoft Teams panels

 When check out is enabled, end users can use a Teams panel to manually release a room.
 Releasing a room ends the current reservation and makes the room available for others to schedule.

 This feature is disabled by default, but it can be enabled per device.
-To enable the feature, go to Settings > Device settings > Teams admin settings > Meetings and then turn on Check out.
+To enable the feature, go to Settings > Device settings > Teams admin settings > Meetings and then turn on Allow early check-out.

 If a room is released before the end of a scheduled reservation, the organizer will receive an email message from the room declining it.
 This happens because the room removes the reservation from its schedule so it can be booked by other users.
 The message declining the reservation can be ignored.

-A Teams panel can't be used to release a room if the Teams Rooms device it's paired with is in an active call.
+A Teams panel can't be used to release a room if the Teams Rooms device it shares a resource account with is in an active call.